What does motor insulation Class mean?

 How to determine motor insulation classes?

-From NEMA insulation class table above, this motor has maximum Temperature Rise of 105°C, adding this temperature to the ambient temperature of 40°C gives us 145°C.
+Referring to the NEMA insulation class table, the maximum Temperature Rise for this motor is 105°C. Factoring in the ambient temperature of 40°C yields 145°C.

 Major and most commonly used motor insulation classes include A, B, F & H. However, N, R, and S classes are also in use.